ezair/Autograding-System/README.md

 Important note:
 	All commands stated may need to be run with sudo, varying on your computer and operating system.

-Before doing anything, you want to run "docker-compose-build" so that you can make any needed install changes that are required.
+Before doing anything, you want to run "docker-compose build" so that you can make any needed install changes that are required.

+Next, run "docker-compose run web python3 manage.py migrate" (this will perform the migrations needed to populate the database)

 Then you can simply type "docker-compose up" to begin running the project's web server.

-To make migrations , simply type "docker-compose run web python3 manage.py migrate"

 To sign into admin page, Username: "admin", Password: "password"